 Last summer, students in the Invertebrate Zoology lab here at Moss Landing were sent around the world to help collect and analyze ARMS.
 Emmet (a fellow second-year) collected at sites across Indonesia, while I joined collaborators aboard the NOAA-owned HI’IALAKAI for a cruise around the Hawaiian islands.
 While I can’t speak to his personal experience, the beauty of ARMS is that by standardizing the sampling, I can speak directly to the processes that go into working with them.
 When ARMS are retrieved and analyzed, divers are sent to locate the ARMS at a particular site.
 For the purpose of replication, multiple ARMS units are placed at each location.
 A special cage is fitted over the top to keep any organisms from falling off as they are carefully lifted to the surface and transported for analysis.
 Each ARMS is dis-assembled and each plate is photographed separately, top and bottom.
 Mobile species, such as those below, are also photographed before being isolated into vials for subsequent DNA analysis.

 Often, you might be able to provide a tentative species ID in the field, but molecular-based methods are increasingly being used in conjunction with ARMS to bolster identification.
 Each species on earth has a unique DNA signature, and we refer to this process of using molecular ID’s as “barcoding.”
 Aside from the mobile organisms, we can use also barcodes to analyze the sessile fraction of the plates.
 When you look at the plates below, can you pick out a single colony?
 Maybe.
 Can you tell me with certainty that it is a sponge or a tunicate?
 Perhaps not, in which case, don’t feel bad; I’m an invertebrate zoologist and even I am not always certain.
 The benefit of these modern molecular techniques is that you don’t necessarily need to have a definitive ID at the time of collection.
-You can actually scrape those plates into a blender (we pick ours because they marketed it with a video of it blending an Iphone!) and create a slurry.
+You can actually scrape those plates into a blender (we picked ours because they marketed it with a video of it blending an Iphone!) and create a slurry.
 By targeting specific regions in the genome that are conserved across broad groups, such as metazoa (multicellular animals), we can sequence the slurry and ultimately get a laundry-list of sequences which correlate to the species present in your sample.
 This application of using molecular targets to sequence mixed-species samples is similarly referred to as “meta-barcoding,” and more colloquially as black magic!

 The paper I referenced at the beginning of this post stresses the importance of standardized methods when hoping to make comparisons across broad spatial or temporal scales.
 Over 1,600 ARMS have been deployed worldwide throughout the Pacific, Indian, and Atlantic Oceans, including some right here in Monterey Bay.
 Research cruises sent out to recover ARMS over the next few years will supply valuable data for addressing questions of biodiversity, community composition, and species interactions contextualized in the reality of global climate change.
 On a personal level, I’ve been especially struck by their simplicity.
 There’s something elegant about a simple tool that gets the job done, and ARMS have shown themselves to be applicable across so many fields of study.
 Additionally, they really do complement the most modern molecular techniques, including many ways I don’t have space to address in this post.